esohkevin/esohkevin.github.io/docs/about.md

 My [project](http://ir.jkuat.ac.ke/handle/123456789/5663){:target="_blank"}
-was based on malaria genomics in Cameroon where I first characterized the [genetic structure of some Cameroonian malaria-endemic populations](https://www.nature.com/articles/s41598-020-79124-1){:target="_blank"}, and then I screened the genomes of the populations for markers of malaria susceptibility markers.
+was based on malaria genomics in Cameroon where I first characterized the [genetic structure of some Cameroonian malaria-endemic populations](https://www.nature.com/articles/s41598-020-79124-1){:target="_blank"}, and then I screened the genomes of the populations for malaria susceptibility markers.
 The genetic strutcure study was published in *Scientific Reports*.
 The genome-wide assoction study (GWAS) uncovered two novel malaria protective genes and it is currently under review.